Karey Burke

 Prior to ABC Entertainment, Burke served as executive vice president of Programming and Development at Freeform since October 2014.
 In this role, she was charged with overseeing scripted and unscripted development, current original programming, casting and talent development.
 Burke was also responsible for creating and executing a cohesive programming strategy for multiplatform distribution and developing the high-quality, brand-defining content for which Freeform is now known.
 During her tenure, she transformed the programming slate, delivering 2018’s No. 1 new cable comedy (“grown-ish”) and No. 1 new cable drama (“Siren”) among its target audience and establishing Freeform as the top-rated cable channel among Women 18-34.

 Before Freeform, Burke partnered with director Todd Holland (“Malcolm in the Middle,” “The Larry Sanders Show”) in Dark Toy Entertainment, which they created in 2010, and previously joined forces with Ashton Kutcher and Jason Goldberg as the third partner in their company, Katalyst Films.
-Prior to joining Katalyst, she partnered with Jamie Tarses in an overall production deal with NBC Universal Television.
+Prior, she partnered with Jamie Tarses in an overall production deal with NBC Universal Television.
 From 1999 until 2003, she served as executive vice president of Primetime Series at NBC, overseeing production of all primetime comedy and drama programming, including Emmy Award-winning shows “West Wing,” “Will & Grace” and “ER.”
 During this time, she supervised the development of acclaimed series “Freaks and Geeks,” “Scrubs,” “American Dreams,” “Boomtown,” “Law & Order: Criminal Intent” and “Ed.”
 As senior vice president of Primetime Series from 1996-1999, Burke was involved in the development and production of “Friends,” “Mad About You,” “Providence” and “Just Shoot Me,” among other series.

 Burke began her career as a comedy development assistant at NBC after graduating magna cum laude and Phi Beta Kappa from UCLA with a degree in communication studies.
-She sits on the board of directors for The Paley Center and Alliance for Children’s Rights.
+She sits on the board of directors for Peabody, The Paley Center and Alliance for Children’s Rights.